christopher-b/flac-to-itunes/README.md

  4. Add this workflow as a folder action on your "FLAC to iTunes" folder.
  5. Change the flac_bin variable in the workflow to a folder containing the flac binaries.
 You can get this from "dirname `which flac`" on the command line
  6. Move FLAC files into that folder

+Note: This will delete the FLAC files that you move into that folder.
+Use caution.